Subhra264/psbt_poc/README.md

     }
 }
 ```
-Opposite to the first approach, there is no guarentee that the created `PartiallySignedTransaction` is always validated.
+Opposite to the first approach, there is no guarantee that the created `PartiallySignedTransaction` is always validated.
 So all the Psbt functions need to first validate the Psbt internally before doing further operations, otherwise, developers using the library need to call the `validate` function for validation.

 ### Using Psbt

-The usage of `PartiallySignedTransaction` is same as it is today.
+The usage of `PartiallySignedTransaction` is the same as it is today.

 ### Serializaion & Deserialization